ibexa/documentation-developer/docs/multisite/site_factory/site_factory.md

 The Site Factory is set up, now you can provide sufficient permissions to the Users.

-Set the below Policies to allow Users to:
+Set the below policies to allow users to:

 - `site/view` - enter the Site Factory interface
 - `site/create` - create sites